Ferndale, Washington

 Ferndale is a city in Whatcom County, Washington, United States.
-The population was 11,415 at the 2010 census.
-It is the third largest city in Whatcom County and located near the Lummi Nation.
+The population was 15,048 at the 2020 census. and according to 2023 census estimates, the city is estimated to have a population of 15,992.
+Ferndale is the third largest city in Whatcom County and is situated near the Lummi Nation within the Bellingham metropolitan area.

 History

+A Lummi settlement was historically located on a prairie on the east bank of the Ferndale area.
+Early European settlers call the area near the Nooksack River the "lower crossing" to distinguish it from the principal river crossing at Everson.
+Billy Clark, a Texan who came to the Northwest during the Gold Rush, was the first European full-time resident of what eventually became the City of Ferndale.
+He lived here with his wife and family for over a decade.
 First settled in 1872, Ferndale was given its name because of the ferns that once grew around the original school house.
 Ferndale was originally called Jam because the town was located next to a log jam on the Nooksack River, but the original schoolteacher decided it needed a more picturesque name.
 Ferndale was officially incorporated on March 19, 1907.